-MBTI - The Myers-Briggs Type Indicator is a well respected personality inventory that looks at an individual's personality preferences.
-It is widely used in personal counseling and organizational development settings.
-Our career counselors take a very career centered focus with the results and help students and alumni gain a better understanding of the role their personality preferences play in their careers.
+The Myers-Briggs Type Indicator is a widely-used personality inventory that looks at an individual's personality preferences.
+Our career counselors employ a career centered focus with the results and help students and alumni gain a better understanding of the role their personality preferences can play in their careers.
 Students and alumni need to meet with a career counselor to determine if the MBTI is appropriate and to access the instrument.
-Counseling appointments can be made by calling 717-245-1740.
+Counseling appointments can be made by calling 717-245-1740 or using Handshake.